KhronosGroup/SPIRV-Tools/README.md

 The interfaces are still under development, and are expected to change.

 SPIR-V is defined by the Khronos Group Inc.
-See the [SPIR-V Registry](https://www.khronos.org/registry/spir-v/) for the SPIR-V specification, headers, and XML registry.
+See the [SPIR-V Registry][spirv-registry] for the SPIR-V specification, headers, and XML registry.

 ## Supported features